 The meeting was majorly focused on sharing the project and its goals with the district officials.
 The exciting discussions attracted recommendations on how the project could be better run in order for it to strike the intended objectives.

 In attendance were, different key stakeholders including the District Health Officer, the Resident District Commissioner -RDC, the district health teams, a representative from the Chief Administrative Office, a representative from the Local Council five –LC5 Chairperson, District deputy Speaker, the District Education Officer -DEO, the District Political representatives mainly from the health, gender and social services committees.

-Others were, district youth councillors, 4 representative in-charges from the health centres (including all those working in Kyaka II refugee settlement area), representatives from Good neighbours Uganda which is a CSOs working in Kyaka II settlement, 2 religious leaders and cultural leaders.
+Others were, district youth councillors, 4 representative in-charges from the health centres (including all those working in Kyaka II refugee settlement area), representatives from Good neighbours Uganda which is a Civil Society Organisations -CSOs working in Kyaka II settlement, 2 religious leaders and cultural leaders.

-The deputy chairperson LC5, Mr. Daniel Nampamya, while opening the inception meeting, welcomed the UYAHF team and its interventions towards what he described as a horrifying iniquity in the district.
+The deputy chairperson Local Council (L.C 5), Mr. Daniel Nampamya, while opening the inception meeting, welcomed the UYAHF team and its interventions towards what he described as a horrifying iniquity in the district.

 He noted that the district eagerly awaits for an action plan, which he expressed optimism that it will provide a clear path-way to ending teenage pregnancies and child marriages in the district.

 “Kyegegwa is a young district that faces many challenges, but the issue of teenage pregnancies and early marriages has severely affected us.
 Our population grows very fast against our insufficient resources and this has strained our planning”.
 He added that this has had social and economic challenges, hence affecting the development of the district.